 B. Does your institution use the SAT I or II or the ACT for placement only?
+No

-No If so, please mark the appropriate boxes below:
+If so, please mark the appropriate boxes below:

 PLACEMENT

-Require Recommend Require
+Require Recommend Require for Some

 SATI F F F

-SATII F F F
+SAT II F F F

 ACT F F F

 SAT I or ACT F F F

-C. Latest date by which SAT I or ACT scores must be received for Fall-term adm ission September 1 Latest date by which SAT II scores must be received for Fall-term admission September 1 schools, and students who graduated prior to 1987 must submit test scores.

-D. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+- C. Latest date by which SAT I or ACT scores must be received for Fall-term admission September 1 Latest date by which SAT II scores must be received for Fall-term admission September 1 - D. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-Students who do not meet subject requirements, who graduated from nonstandard\unaccredited high
+Students who do not meet subject requirements, who graduated from nonstandard/unaccredited high schools, and students who graduated prior to 1987 must submit test scores.